zheng-wang/irontest/README.md

     logs - where Iron Test application runtime logs are located.

-## Maintain
-**It is highly recommended that you back up `<IronTest_Home>/database` folder regularly.** Remember to shut down the application before backing up.

-To shut down the application

-    On Windows: Ctrl + C

-    On Linux/Unix: kill -SIGINT <pid>

-You can tune Iron Test application to suit your runtime needs by changing contents of the config.yml under `<IronTest_Home>`.
-Refer to [Dropwizard doc](http://www.dropwizard.io/0.9.3/docs/manual/configuration.html) for how to do it.
-Re-launch the application for the changes to take effect.

-To move Iron Test to a different folder or computer/VM, just shut down the application, copy the whole `<IronTest_Home>` folder over, and launch the application from there.

 ## Use
 Iron Test home page (http://&lt;host&gt;:8081/ui) is test case list.